JordanWalker28/SimplePersonalPage/README.md

-Simple page with HTMl, CSS and JS
+Simple page with HTMl, CSS and JS.
+Using SASS to precompile CSS